 YouTube Marketing: a Guide to Creating, Optimizing and Promoting Video Content

-UPDATE: You can now officially schedule and plan your YouTube videos with Planable.
+You can schedule and plan your YouTube videos with Planable.
 Try it for free!

 Looking to get into the YouTube game but you don’t know where to start?
 Or looking for ways to skyrocket your YouTube channel to the next level?
 Whatever the case, don’t worry, we’ve all been there.
 Thumbnails, tags, playlists.
 Writing, narrating, editing.
 Then there’s that whole “getting views” business.
 Apparently, if you don’t get any views, nobody’s watching your videos.
 What a drag.